xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-07-26-arm-none-eabi-gcc-v7-3-1-1-2-released.md

 **7-2018-q2-update** release from June 27, 2018 and it is based on the `gcc-arm-none-eabi-7-2018-q2-update-src.tar.bz2` source invariant.

+For more details see the original ARM release text files:

+- `distro-info/arm-readme.txt`
+- `distro-info/arm-release.txt`

+## Supported libraries

 The supported libraries are:

 ```console